 Tragedy stories create emotional connections.
 We empathise with the situation.
 It makes us want to help.

 But you can also use tragedy in a more disruptive and clever way such as in this advert from the Pillion Trust in the UK.

 Here, the “tragedy” is the way most people walk past appeals for help.
 It takes an extreme way to make people stop and take notice.

 It’s a great way to use a tragedy story to highlight a problem we all recognise, but which many ignore.

 The tragedy story type works best when there’s a genuine tragedy to talk about.
 But the story focus needs to be on what the brand does to help.
 How they deal with it, or help others deal with it.

 The tragedy story needs to create a positive reaction.
-It need to engage customers, so they know what to do to help, or prevent the same thing happening to them.
+It has to engage customers, so they know what to do to help or prevent the same thing happening to them.